celsodantas/celsodantas.github.io/_posts/2014-06-07-quaternions-what-and-why.markdown

 categories: ruby code
 ---

-To fully understand about Quaternions, you should first understand why **Complex Numbers** are.
+To fully understand about Quaternions, you should first understand what **Complex Numbers** are.
 I'll explain what a Quaternion is in a general matter first, and then explain it's basics.

 ### What is it?